Orders are nobody can see the Great Oz! Not nobody, not nohow!Gatekeeper, Emerald City

 I mentioned 4 variable calculus above.
 Actually, it’s more like 5 variable calculus, the fifth variable being your goals and objectives for sharpening.
 Let’s examine those in more detail.

-If beautiful blades, zen-like sharpening experiences, and improved hand-soul coordination are high among your ojectives (they’re included in mine), then you will want to try natural finishing stones.
+If beautiful blades, zen-like sharpening experiences, and improved hand-soul coordination are high among your objectives (they’re included in mine), then you will want to try natural finishing stones.
 I heartily recommend them to those who have reached a certain level of skill with synthetic stones and are willing to roll the bones.
+Entrance is not free.

 The performance of the sharpening system you select, including the following factors, is something should include in your calculations: